86th Infantry Brigade Combat Team

 The 86th Infantry Brigade Combat Team (Mountain) ("The Vermont Brigade") is an Army National Guard light infantry brigade headquartered in Vermont.

 It was reorganized from an armored brigade into an Infantry Brigade Combat Team (IBCT) as part of the United States Army's transformation for the 21st century.
 The 86th IBCT utilizes the Army Mountain Warfare School, co-located at Ethan Allen Firing Range in Jericho, Vermont, to train in individual military mountaineering skills so the entire brigade can be skilled in such warfare.
 This large conventional unit level mountain warfare capability had been lost when the 10th Mountain Division deactivated after World War II.
 This left the 86th IBCT as the only mountain warfare unit in the U.S. military whose soldiers were trained in mountain warfare, with individual soldiers being graduates of Ranger School, the Special Forces Advanced Mountain Operations School, and the Army Mountain Warfare School instead of entire units that specialized in such tactics.
 "The Vermont Brigade" configured itself to be such a unit.

 History

-The United States Army reorganized in the 1920s, following World War I. This reorganization included maintaining honors and legacy by reusing unit names for units deactivated after the war as designations for smaller formations.
-The 86th Infantry Brigade thus carried on the name of the 86th Infantry Division, and the 172nd Infantry Regiment, allocated to Vermont, carried on the designation of the 172nd Infantry Brigade, one of the 86th Division's subordinate brigades during the war.
-The 86th Infantry Brigade, made up of the 172nd (Vermont), 103rd (Maine and New Hampshire) and 102nd (Connecticut) Infantry Regiments, was organized as part of the 43rd Infantry Division.
+The United States Army reorganized in the 1920s, following World War I. The army's system for numbering divisions during the war allocated 26 to 50 to the National Guard, and the post-war reorganization kept this convention, with the 26th Division, which served overseas during the war, allocated to the Massachusetts National Guard.
+The new 43rd Division was allocated to Maine, Vermont, Connecticut, and Rhode Island.
+The 86th Infantry Brigade, one of the division's subordinate units, was made up of the 172nd (Vermont), 103rd (Maine and New Hampshire) and 102nd (Connecticut) Infantry Regiments.
+The 102nd Infantry was subsequently allocated to the 85th Infantry Brigade.

 1920s to 1940s

 From 1921 until the start of World War II the 86th Brigade continued as a subordinate command of the 43rd Division.
+The brigade headquarters was originally organized in Augusta, Maine, and received federal recognition in January 1923.
+As of 1936, the brigade's task organization included: